 - Top Parameter Quickness of response for lift to move up when the top photoeye is covered.
-A higher number means that the output will reach the maximum auto speed for that lift faster. - Auto One Tap When this parameter is enabled (swipe right to activate, or left to deactivate) and the lift is in Auto mode, that lift will lift up when the Lift Up Button is pressed for that lift for the "All Up Time".
-To set the lift back to Auto mode, press the All Resume Button on the hydrostatic drive control handle, or the Auto Button on the "DTB Lifts/Motors" screen. - CAL Press the Cal Button to navigate to the "Calibration" screen.
+A higher number means that the output will reach the maximum auto speed for that lift faster. - enabled (swipe right to activate, or left to deactivate) and the lift is in Auto mode, that lift will lift up when the Lift Up Button is pressed for that lift for the "All Up Time".
+To set the lift back to Auto mode, press the All Up/Down Switch (located on the hydrostatic drive control handle) in the DOWN position, or the Auto Button on the "DTB Lifts/Motors" screen. - CAL Press the Cal Button to navigate to the "Calibration" screen.